itsays-zqc/my-website/docs/examples/MOD/index.md

 ##### 2.3.4 Add Doping

 ​	You should define the basic parameters of doping module, such as  type、region and model.
-Then define source face、junction width peak concentration and  reference concentration in gaussian doping, or only concenteration in uniform doping.  `type` specifies the n-type or donor dopant in `"n"` , and  p-type or acceptor dopant in `"p"` , which may be used with gaussian and uniform prodile types.  `ref_concentration` specifies the XXX.
+Then define source face、junction width peak concentration and  reference concentration in gaussian doping, or only concenteration in uniform doping.  `type` specifies the n-type or donor dopant in `"n"` , and  p-type or acceptor dopant in `"p"` , which may be used with gaussian and uniform prodile types.  `ref_concentration` specifies the .

 ```python
 st.add_doping(name="background_doping", type="p", property={